shinken-monitoring/mod-nsca/doc/index.rst

 The NSCA module configuration is defined in the module configuration file: nsca.cfg.

 Default configuration is convenient for 'recent' NSCA client implementing NSCA version 3.

-This configuration has been tested with Linux send_nsca 2.9.1 and with Windows NSClient versions 0.4.1 and 0.4.2.
+This configuration has been tested with Linux send_nsca 2.9.1 and Windows NSClient versions 0.4.1 and 0.4.2.

+The XOR encryption has been tested with Windows NSCLient.

 .. note::  Received NSCA packets which are not containing version 3 information are dropped by the module!

 ::

     ## Module:      nsca
     ## Loaded by:   Arbiter, Receiver
     # Receive check results sent with NSCA protocol.
     define module {
         module_name             nsca
         module_type             nsca_server

       # Default is listening on all address, TCP port 5667
         host                    *
         port                    5667

         # Encryption method:
         # 0 for no encryption (default)
         # 1 for simple Xor
         # No other encryption method available!
         encryption_method       0
         password                helloworld

         # Maximum packet age defines the maximum delay
         # (in seconds) for a packet to be considered as staled
         max_packet_age          60

         # If check_future_packet attribute is defined, packets
         # more recent than current timestamp are dropped
-    check_future_packet
+        check_future_packet     1

         # Payload length is length of effective data sent :
         # . -1 to accept any payload length
         # .
 512 or 4096 depending upon NSCA client configuration
         # If packet payload is not the right size, packet is dropped
         payload_length          -1

         # Buffer length is maximum length of received data :
         # should be greater than payload length
         # Default is 8192
-    buffer_length		  8192
+        #buffer_length           8192

+        # backlog is the maximum number of concurrent sockets
+        # Default is 10
+        #backlog                 10
     }